Collagen is a protein of the extracellular matrix (human and animal).

 Where to find collagen?

-Collagen is found in cosmetics in various forms, such as masks, serums, creams, or even dietary supplements, for the face, body, or hair.
+Collagen is found in cosmetics in various forms, such as masks, serums, creams, or dietary supplements, for the face, body, or hair.

 Since collagen molecules are large, there is little chance that they will reach the deep dermis; the most effective way regarding serums is to apply them through mesotherapy.